KeshavThosar/OStore/README.md

 | **/storage/remove** | DELETE | id | remove a file from the store |

 **Remember: To use the service, you need to first login using the auth api and pass the access_token as the Bearer token in the Authorization header for each request**

+*Try importing the OStore Postman Collection to test the endpoints on your system*